BSSW Program Advising

 Students take various paths when deciding to pursue social work as a major.
 Many are high school or first year students who have already decided to pursue social work as a career.
 Other students often explore several majors before discovering social work.
 Students transfer from 2 year colleges or other 4 year institutions; some with completed social work courses, some without

 High school students: Students are encouraged to schedule a tour of the campus through the Admissions Office.
 They may also contact the BSSW Program to schedule a meeting with one of the Program Advisors.
 Once the students has been accepted, they will be invited to participate in one of the many New Student Orientations.
-During this Orientation, they will meet with the SBS Advising Center staff and will also have the opportunity to talk with the BSSW Program Director.
+During this Orientation, they will meet with the Allied Health Advising Center staff and will also have the opportunity to talk with the BSSW Program Director.
 Potential students are encouraged to like the Department Facebook page to learn more about the BSSW Program.

 First year students: Students can contact the BSSW Program at their earliest convenience to schedule an appointment with a BSSW Program Advisor to learn more about the Program and the profession.
 After they declare social work as their major they are formally assigned a BSSW Program Advisor.
-Meeting with your Advisor in your first semester will insure a smoother course plan process in which students are able to complete required general education and foundation courses in a more integrated manner.
+Meeting with your Advisor in your first semester will ensure a smoother course plan process in which students are able to complete required general education and foundation courses in a more integrated manner.
 For more information go to Office of New Student and Family Programs

 Students Changing Majors